twp88/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Projects](https://github.com/twp88) | [LinkedIn](https://www.linkedin.com/in/tom-page-993022a1) | [Blog](https://medium.com/@88pwt) | [Twitter](https://twitter.com/88pwt) | [Blurb](#blurb)

-#### Junior Full Stack Web Developer
+#### Junior Developer

-I have just graduated from Makers Academy, the best coding bootcamp in Europe which is built on the foundations of TDD, XP, pair programming and above all Agile.
+Hi!
+My names Tom and I'm a Junior Developer.
+I have mainly worked in Ruby, and Ruby on Rails using other frameworks such as Rspec and capybara to create TDD'd products in an Agile environment.
+Not wishing to limit myself, I have also dabble with a variety of other languages and technologies such as Elastic Search, React and of course git.

-Having teetered on the abyss of a lifetime of TEFL drudgery, mixed with the ecstasy of travelling for six years, I decided to put my mind to more constructive and challenging pursuits.
+Three years ago, having teetered on the abyss of a lifetime of TEFL drudgery, mixed with the ecstasy of travelling for six years, I decided to put my mind to more constructive and challenging pursuits.

 Emerging from this chrysalis of international travel as a trilingual sensual butterfly with well honed communicative skills (try teaching the third conditional to a non native speaker), I chose to investigate turning my part time hobby of coding into something more remunerable and professional.

+Graduating from Makers Academy in 2017, the best coding bootcamp in Europe which is built on the foundations of TDD, XP, pair programming and above all Agile, I moved back to my chosen home town of Barcelona.
+It was here that I started work as a back-end junior RoR engineer at Xing Recruiting.

 My ideal role would be as a Full Stack Junior Developer in a place that embraces these concepts, in a communicative and open environment.